hardaker/draft-hardaker-dprive-add-doh-dnsop-filter-requests-please/draft-hardaker-dprive-add-doh-dnsop-filter-request.md

    +---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+
 2: |                           OPTION-LENGTH                       |
    +---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+
-4: / DNS-REFERENCE-NAME ...                                        /
+4: / FILTER-NAME ...                                            /
    +---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+
 ~~~

-The DNS-REFERENCE-NAME field is a normally encoded DNS NAME that
+The FILTER-NAME field is a normally encoded DNS NAME that
 is expected to point to a publicly published DNS record from the
 filtering service a client wishes to make use of.
 Details of this
 record are documented in {{filterrecord}}.